 Equipment: Clothing, 1 Day Ration, Backpack, Canteen, 5 Clips (Pistol), 6 Random Falgus Shells

 Mages choose 3 of the 9 spell schools.
 They gain 2 spells from the school they choose as their primary and 1 in the other schools.
-They also get 2 additional abilities.
+They also get an additional abilities.

 Attacks Per Round Increases